gorjanradevski/p_and_o_3/README.md

 # P&O3 Python and image processing guidelines
-The purpose of this project/tutorial is to help you get going with Python and image processing done in Python.
+The purpose of these guidelines is to help you get going with Python and image processing.

 ## Prerequisites